 What is a Master’s in Psychology?

-A master’s degree in psychology provides a robust foundation of knowledge and skills that can launch a successful career of helping others in both the public and private sector.
+A master’s degree in psychology provides a robust foundation of knowledge and skills that can launch a successful career of helping others in both the public and private sectors.

 Research and practice make up the two main functions of psychology.
 Your career goals, areas of interest, and personality type help determine which subsection of psychology is right for you.